da0mao/da0mao.github.io/source/_posts/geometry-complex-numbers-and-trigonomery.md

 date: 2020-05-13 22:21:30
 ---

-Being tired of memorizing these?
+Being tired of memorizing these formulas?
+See how a unit circle and the complex numbers can help.
 $\begin{array}{1}\sin(\alpha+\beta)=\sin\alpha\cos\beta+\cos\alpha\sin\beta\\\cos(\alpha+\beta)=\cos\alpha\cos\beta-\sin\alpha\sin\beta\end{array}$

 <!-- more -->